mvdcamme/C-Judge/README.md

 2. `evaluation` folder which contains the required files to test the student's submitted solution using the C judge.
 3. `config.json` file which describes metadata on the exercise and evaluation (e.g. the name of the exercise, the evaluation handler to be used, etc.).
 Both the handler's name and the name of the programming language should be `c`.

 The C judge relies on a C++ testing framework [Google Test (GTest)](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) for writing the tests you find in the evaluation folder.
 Each exercise is verified via one or several test cases that are implemented using this framework.
-More concretely, the `evaluation` folder will usually contain a header file and a number of C++ files.
+More concretely, the `evaluation` folder will usually contain a number of header and C++ files.
 The C++ files encode the interaction with the C judge to test the student's submission.
 We further detail how to write the evaluation of an assignment in the following section (Section ["Writing Tests"](#writing-tests)).

 Note that, although the C Judge relies on a C++ testing framework, the judge currently only supports evaluating C submissions.